pemtajo/DjangoAPIRest/README.md

 # pizzeria
-A simple API REST with django
+A simple API REST with django for a pizzeria

 # Dependences